Frequently Asked Questions

 Our worms are not fed weeds from our yard, compost or manure as some other casting producers do.
 If an unexpected plant does pop up when using our product, it is most likely a tomato or pepper seed.
 Our worms get a lot of these in the fall harvest season and they are often too small to be sifted out.

-What are these bugs crawling in my worm castings?
+Why are these things crawling in my castings?

 Our worm castings are a living product.
-Not only will they sometimes include baby red wigglers that sneak through the sifting screen, but also soil mites or springtails.
-These critters are entirely normal and will not harm you, your pets or your plants.
+Not only will they sometimes include worms themselves which sneak through the sifting screen but soil mites or springtails.
+These critters are completely normal and will not harm you, your pets or your plants.
 They are a healthy part of the composting process.